Mukhtar Fallatah

-Mukhtar Omar Othman Fallatah (مُخْتَار عُمَر عُثْمَان فَلَاتَة, born 15 October 1987) is a Saudi Arabian footballer who plays for Al-Hedaya as a striker former the Saudi Arabia national team.
+Mukhtar Omar Othman Fallatah (مُخْتَار عُمَر عُثْمَان فَلَاتَة, born 15 October 1987) is a Saudi Arabian footballer who plays as a striker former the Saudi Arabia national team.

 Club career

 Al-Wehda

 Mukhtar Fallatah started his professional career at Al-Wehda.
 He made 61 appearances and scored 17 goals during his three seasons with the first team.
 He helped the club reach the final of the 2010–11 Crown Prince Cup.

 Al-Shabab

 Following Al-Wehda's relegation, Fallatah joined Al-Shabab for a reported fee of SAR5.5 million.
 In his first season at the club, Fallatah helped Al-Shabab win the league title as he made 20 league appearances and scored four times.
 In his second season, Fallatah failed to nail down a spot in the starting 11 and left the club mid-season.

 Al-Ittihad

-On 14 January 2013, Fallatah joined Al-Ittihad on a three and a half year contract.
+On 14 January 2013, Fallatah joined Al-Ittihad on a three-and-a-half-year contract.
 In his first season, Fallatah played a crucial role as Al-Ittihad won the King Cup.
 He scored four times including once in the final against former club Al-Shabab.
 His good form continued to the next season as Fallatah scored 32 goals in all competitions.
 His good form earned him a call-up to the national team for the first time since 2012.
 Fallatah left Al-Ittihad following the expiry of his contract.